hcuffy/written-articles/AARs/CodeCamp.md

 There was also an opportunity at the company I work at to participate in a crash course.
 I took this opportunity but it set me back a bit as we had reading goals and assignment projects there as well.

 One reason for not meeting my planned deadline was taking part in ‘fleetster University’.
 A code camp at the startup called Next Generation Mobility GmbH where I work as a Quality Assurance Engineer.
-The fleetster software is a cloud-based software with Corporate Carsharing, Public Carsharing, and fleet management solution.
+The fleetster software is a cloud-based software with Corporate Car-sharing, Public Car-sharing, and fleet management solution.
 Over 20 years of combined programming knowledge was used to teach JavaScript, Ember and React to any participating member of the team.
 The intent was not only to share the knowledge but to improve the overall quality of the software.

 This course was a four-month detour but it did help me to complete FCC.
 The projects became more complex and the four-month course at my company gave me more than enough know-how to finish those projects.